 Desolation Canyon was next where the film crew did a couple of pickup shots in the vicinity of this place.
 The first is the sandcrawler station (13:08 mins) and inevitably can only be matched up using the mountains in the background and the directions given on this article.
 A 1.6 yard-long radio-controlled model was used for the wide shots.
 Whilst I brought my droid figures with me I never gave it a thought to bring my sandcrawler toy which would have been a good idea.
 Oh well!
 On top of that I later noticed a mark on the camera lens which is now in a lot of my photos such as the one below.

 Moving a little into Desolation Canyon is where the Bantha (a large native Tatooine animal with a long furry tail) filming took place (28:01 mins) which was basically just an African elephant in a costume!
-As the name implies this place was completely desolate which can be the only excuse for stripping off for one of the photos below!
-Actually I’d been telling my American counterpart Ethan that its British-style to do such a pose though whether theres any validity in that statement I don’t know!
-One gets bored of doing the same poses so here is something different!
+As the name implies this place was completely desolate.

-Having reached erm rock bottom there, we moved on to Artist’s Palette and it was there that I found the path that Artoo rolled down (11:21 and 11:29 mins for the respective screenshots below) before he was attacked by the jawas.
+Artist’s Palette was next and it was there that I found the path that Artoo rolled down (11:21 and 11:29 minutes for the respective screenshots below) before he was attacked by the jawas.
 This was probably my favourite Death Valley shot as it was one that I remember vividly without having to get the dvd out and it only lasts for about two seconds as indeed do all of these Death Valley locations!